Gizra/Gizra-Way-Book/approach.md

 # Approach

+### Prospect and Qualify leads

+Source leads or gathered through research.
+Qualify leads by comparing to ideal customer persona.

+### Contact

-Approach buyer with goal of setting a meeting.
+Approach buyer with the goal of setting a meeting.

-_Buyer at the stage of status quo or identifying a problem or opportunity requiring attention._
+_The buyer is at the stage of status quo or identifying a problem or opportunity requiring attention._

 [Gizra's Sales Pitches] (https://github.com/Gizra/sales/wiki/Approach: sales pitches)